garretgrimes/Amazon-Reviews_NLP/README.md

 # Amazon-Reviews_NLP

-Please note that there are some Plotly visualizations that GitHib will not render.
-To view the entire notebook, recommend using nbviewer.org.
+Please note that there are some Plotly visualizations that GitHub will not render.
+To view the entire notebook, I recommend using nbviewer.org.
 Here is a link for convienence.

 https://nbviewer.org/github/garretgrimes/Amazon-Reviews_NLP/blob/main/NLP_amazon_reviews.ipynb